Greta Thunberg urges Donald Trump to "work on his anger management problem" over vote count protest | NME

-Climate activist Greta Thunberg has hit out at current US President Donald Trump, urging him to “work on his anger management problem” as he continues to protest against votes being counted in the ongoing election.
+Climate activist Greta Thunberg thrown Donald Trump’s words back at him, urging him to “work on his anger management problem” as he continues to protest against votes being counted in the ongoing election.

 Trump’s Democratic opponent Joe Biden is currently the favourite to win the US Presidential election, having earned the most votes of any candidate in history.
 However, after baselessly claiming an early victory, Trump continues to threaten legal action to stop the ongoing counting of votes which he claims to be “fraudulent“.